hpccsystems-solutions-lab/KSU-2020-Hackathon/README.md

 If you need more information on jobs you are running please use [ECL Watch Page](http://40.76.26.67:8010)

 [RealBI](http://realbi-hackathon.eastus.cloudapp.azure.com) is the visualization tool for creating charts and dashboards.
-To start please email your name and email to Chris Human(Christopher.Human@lexisnexisrisk.com) to request login.
+To start please email your name, email and IP address to Chris Human(Christopher.Human@lexisnexisrisk.com) to request login.

 RealBI is connected to the same cluster, so no pain of moving your data, just make sure your results are saved in files.
 You can use RealBI built-in ECL script to aggregate data for visualization on the fly.
 User guide is available in the application and in this repository.